ArizpeA1/Basic-Dwm-w-gaps/README.md

 # Basic-Dwm-w-gaps
 My Fork of dwm, added gaps, colors and some minor modifications, to change this go to config.h

+# Notes

+i use xcompmgr for composting and opacity and for the terminal i use urxvt

 # Dependencies
 For debian and debian based distros: